mIRC-Scripters/mirckb/docs/source/identifiers/isfile.rst

     * - Parameter
       - Description
+    * - Path
-* Path = ''The direction/path of the filename you want to check for.''
+      - The direction/path of the filename you want to check for.

 Properties
 ----------